Mazen-Ghanaym/Session-content/SQL-TROSC/sql-trosc.md

 - Date
     1. Date
 > [!NOTE]
-> There are more data types but these are the most famous for your practical exam.
+> There are more data types, but these are the most famous for your practical exam.
 --------------------------------------------------------------------------
 ### Constraints
 - Primary key.